#WEUNITUS

 - develop specific skills to understand, analyze and produce communication for old and new media (knowledge and applied understanding skills).

-17828 - POLITICAL SCIENCE
+120948 - POLITICAL SCIENCE AND PUBLIC POLICY

-First Semester 7SPS/04ita
+First Semester 7SPS/04ITA

 Learning objectives